holgergp/astro-cv/README.md

 | `docker compose run app npm install` | You can run any command above into the docker container.                                                                         |

 > **_Warning!_** Windows PowerShell users may need to install the [concurrently package](https://www.npmjs.com/package/concurrently) if they want to [run diagnostics](https://docs.astro.build/en/reference/cli-reference/#astro-check) during development (`astro check --watch & astro dev`).
 For more info, see [this issue](https://github.com/satnaing/astro-paper/issues/113).

-## ✨ Feedback & Suggestions

-If you have any suggestions/feedback, you can contact me via [my email](mailto:contact@satnaing.dev).
-Alternatively, feel free to open an issue if you find bugs or want to request new features.

-## 📜 License

-Licensed under the MIT License, Copyright © 2023

----

-Made with 🤍 by [Sat Naing](https://satnaing.dev) 👨🏻‍💻 and [contributors](https://github.com/satnaing/astro-paper/graphs/contributors).